 Do note that in some cases LifeMiles doesn’t have access to the same award availability as Star Alliance partners, for better or worse.
 Sometimes LifeMiles doesn’t have access to partner awards that other programs do have access to, and other times the inverse is true.

 That’s why I always recommend doing some “dummy” award searches before buying miles, so you can get a sense of how award availability lines up with your needs.

 Everyone will value mileage currencies differently, but personally I value LifeMiles at ~1.4 cents each.
 That’s based on the redemption values on Star Alliance partners, as there’s tons of value to be had.
 I tend to value miles very conservatively, so if you’re maximizing miles you should be able to get way more value than that.

 LifeMiles don’t expire as long as you accrue some miles at least once every 12 months.
 Any mileage earning activity, including buying miles, will extend the expiration of your miles.
 However, redeeming miles as such doesn’t extend the expiration of your miles.

 How else can you earn LifeMiles?

 If you’re looking to earn LifeMiles, the good news is that there are lots of options beyond outright buying them.
 Specifically, Avianca LifeMiles is partners with several bank currencies, including Amex Membership Rewards, Capital One, and Citi ThankYou, so there are lots of ways to pick up these miles.

-LifeMiles has just launched its latest promotion on purchased miles.
-While the publicly available offer is for up to a 150% bonus, OMAAT readers who register can receive up to a 155% bonus.
-With a 155% bonus, you can acquire miles for as little as 1.29 cents each.
-That’s potentially a great deal, especially when you factor in the credit card rewards, which could lower the real cost even further.
+LifeMiles is offering a promotion on purchased miles.
+While the publicly available offer is for up to a 120% bonus, OMAAT readers who register can receive up to a 125% bonus.
+With a 125% bonus, you can acquire miles for as little as 1.47 cents each.

-Do you plan on buying LifeMiles with a 155% bonus?
+Do you plan on buying LifeMiles with a 125% bonus plus 10% redemption rebate?